• Home

 2. Place text on a quiet background

-Text on a textured background detracts from readability
+Text on a busy background

-Text on a quiet background is easier to read.
+Text on a busy background

 3. Avoid underlining words